macey26/100-days-of-code/r1-log.md

 ###R1D83/84
  Added all new images using document.createElement and Query selectors.
 Trying to figure out how to refresh an image when you click again.
 Doing some research with @wesbos javascript30.

+###R1D85
+I spent a lot of time looking for a missing bracket, one tiny little bracket.

+Also learning more about addClass.toggle thinking of using it replace images on click

+ Dont care too much about being behind today, this is my personal learning goal, not someone elses.

+###R1D86
+Managed to get images to change on click for my Alex the kidd Jenkan game.

+Feel like I am getting somewhere again.